bacpop/PopPUNK/docs/visualisation.rst

    If you are running multiple visualisations this calculation will be completed every time.
 To avoid this re-run your assignment with ``--update-db``, which will add these distances in permanently.

+If you are only interested in visualising sequences that are closely-related to those in a set of query sequences, then the quickest approach is to use the ``--save-partial-query-graph`` option when assigning sequences.
+This will generate a list of sequences spanning both your queries, and all the reference database isolates that are in the same network components (i.e., excluding those that are not related to your query isolates); this is contained in the file ``[prefix]_query.subset``.
+This list can be passed to the visualisation command using the flag ``--use-partial-query-graph ./[prefix]/[prefix]_query.subset`` to only visualise the parts of the network that are relevant to your query.

 Common options
 --------------
 Some typical commands for various input settings (with ``--microreact``, but this can